-Enter the beneficiary's share of the net long-term capital gain from lines 15a through 15c, column (1), Schedule D (Form 1041) and line 7b of the Qualified 5-Year Gain Worksheet on page 33, minus allocable deductions.
+Enter the beneficiary's share of the net long-term capital gain from lines 15a through 15d, column (1), Schedule D (Form 1041) minus allocable deductions.

 Do not enter a loss on lines 4a through 4d.
 If, for the final year of the estate or trust, there is a capital loss carryover, enter on line 13c the beneficiary's share of the long-term capital loss carryover.
 (If the beneficiary is a corporation, see the instructions for line 3.)
 See section 642(h) and related regulations for more information.